3 Ways That Mindfulness Can Lead to Better Sex

 What Is This Mindfulness Stuff?

 You can choose one practice to explore, or work through all three in order, it’s completely up to you.
 These suggestions work most easily with partnered sex, but the benefits of mindfulness transfer beautifully to masturbation.
 You can use a mirror in place of a partner for eye gazing, and go really deep into your own sexual identity.
 There are also specific mindful masturbation techniques that you might enjoy over here.
-If you have trouble transitioning from your busy day into a slower sensual energy, you might enjoy using Karezza In The Moment Spray for some help.
+For an extra step up on mindfulness, try the Simple Habit wellness app!

 Mindful breathing calms the mind, and increases circulation throughout your entire body, as well as to your genitals.
 When there is an increase in blood flow, there is a delightful increase in sensation and pleasure.
 This makes taking deep, mindful breaths a wonderful addition to sex.